Klipper3d/klipper/docs/Code_Overview.md

 Much of the functionality of the micro-controller involves working with General-Purpose Input/Output pins (GPIO).
-In order to abstract the low-level architecture specific code from the high-level task code, all GPIO events are implemented in architectures specific wrappers (eg, **src/avr/gpio.c**).
+In order to abstract the low-level architecture specific code from the high-level task code, all GPIO events are implemented in architecture specific wrappers (eg, **src/avr/gpio.c**).
 The code is compiled with gcc's "-flto -fwhole-program" optimization which does an excellent job of inlining functions across compilation units, so most of these tiny